mteen1/mteen1/README.md

 A CS student interested in Python, Linux and ML

-- Other interests: [Mojo](https://www.modular.com/mojo), devops and Haskell
+- Other interests: [Mojo](https://www.modular.com/mojo), Devops and Haskell

 **Social Media**